MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-removablestorage.md

 - If you enable this policy setting, remote users can open direct handles to removable storage devices in remote sessions.

-- If you disable or do not configure this policy setting, remote users cannot open direct handles to removable storage devices in remote sessions.
+- If you disable or don't configure this policy setting, remote users can't open direct handles to removable storage devices in remote sessions.
 <!-- Removable_Remote_Allow_Access-Description-End -->

 <!-- Removable_Remote_Allow_Access-Editable-Begin -->